Murder of Tulay Goren

-Tulay Goren (March 1983 – 7 January 1999) was a 15-year-old Kurdish schoolgirl from Woodford Green, North London who went missing in January 1999.
+Tulay Goren (March 1983 – 7 January 1999) was a 15-year-old Kurdish schoolgirl from Woodford Green, East London who went missing in January 1999.

 In December 2009, some ten years after her disappearance, her father Mehmet Goren was convicted of her murder.
 She was killed in a so-called honour killing because of her relationship with an older man, from a different branch of the Islamic faith.
 Mehmet Goren was sentenced to life imprisonment with a minimum term of 22 years.
 Tulay's body has never been found.

 Goren's trial was the first time an expert witness in honour-based violence was called to give evidence in a British Court.

 Background

 Tulay was born in Turkey in March 1983; she was one of four children born to Mehmet and Hanim Goren.
 Her family, of the Alevi branch of Islam, are Turkish Kurds who originate from Elbistan, Kahramanmaraş and who arrived in the United Kingdom as illegal immigrants in the mid-nineties, later claiming asylum.

 Tulay's father Mehmet was a convicted criminal with alleged ties to the Kurdistan Workers' Party (PKK).
 He had served custodial sentences in both Saudi Arabia and Turkey prior to entering the United Kingdom.
 He was violent towards his wife and children and had earlier made attempts to kill them.
 He failed to adjust to his new life in the United Kingdom, refused to learn to speak English and adhered to what was described as the "feudal" culture existent in his home village.

-Tulay attended Woodbridge High School, Woodford Green; described by a schoolfriend as a "sad" individual, who "only smiled or seemed happy when she spoke about [Unal, an older Turkish Kurd with whom Tulay had embarked on a relationship, as discussed under § Timeline below]; she didn't talk about her home life".
+Tulay attended Woodbridge High School, Woodford Green; described by a schoolfriend as a "sad" individual, who "only smiled or seemed happy when she spoke about [Unal]" (an older Turkish Kurd with whom Tulay had embarked on a relationship, as discussed under § Timeline below); she didn't talk about her home life.
 Coming close to being excluded for truanting and smoking, her elder sister said she was rebelling "in a big way", later stating "Tulay was caught in the middle of two clashing worlds.
 At home she was expected to be a dutiful Turkish daughter, while out of the family home she was exposed to a lifestyle that was completely at odds with her upbringing."